-CHAPTER 4.FEATURES OF PREVENTION IN DIFFERENT CATEGORIES OF THE POPULATION.
+CHAPTER 4.
+FEATURES OF PREVENTION IN DIFFERENT CATEGORIES OF THE POPULATION.

-Modern concepts of prevention presuppose, first of all, a differentiated approach to the organization and implementation of preventive measures, taking into account the age characteristics of the target group.
+Modern prevention concepts of presuppose, first of all, a differentiated approach to the organization and implementation of preventive measures, taking into account the age characteristics of the target group.
 The effectiveness of prevention is largely determined by the age at which it begins.